My dearest community,

-The Justices meet on the second Thursday of each month.
-The next meeting is on Thursday, May 13th, from 5:30 to 7:30 pm.
-If you would like to be on the Justice Group mailing list or attend meetings, please contact Margaret at email@example.com or 937-5673.
+The Justices meet on the second Thursday of each month, in May on Thursday, the 12th from 5:30 to 7:30 PM.
+If you would like to be on the Justice Group mailing list or attend meetings, please contact Judy Stavely at email@example.com or Nancy Harris at firstname.lastname@example.org.
 Everyone is welcome to attend.

 MCJC Board Meeting